 Online therapy for depersonalization (and derealization) can also lead to work with depression, cPTSD (Complex Post Traumatic Stress Disorder) and anxiety, general anxiety disorder and panic attacks.

 Anxiety can lead to depersonalization, a feeling of being detached from oneself.
 This can happen when someone is under a lot of stress or experiencing a traumatic event.
-DP and DR can then lead to even more anxiety and panic, as the experiences are so threatening and foreign, fueling a vicious cycle of disturbance.
+DP and DR can then lead to even more anxiety and panic, as the experiences are so threatening and foreign, fuelling a vicious cycle of disturbance.